danhartley/dashboard/README.md

 Tailwind CSS Intellisense
 REST Client

-# Database
+### Database

-TBD
-MWS for local development and testing
+MWS for local development and testing json-server for rest-styled queries

-# Source control
+### Source control

 Git
 GitHub
-Trunk Based Developmnt ( see https://trunkbaseddevelopment.com/ ) ??
-GitHib flow
+Trunk Based Development ( see https://trunkbaseddevelopment.com/ ) or GitHib flow TBD

 Create a new branch from the main branch.
 Commit your code on this branch and push it to the remote repo (e.g. on GitHub).